axelav/honkytonk.in/data/library.md

 type: page
 ...

-Far from comprehensive, I need to do better at keeping this updated.
+I need to be better at updating this.

-## Reading

-- Gravity's Rainbow, Thomas Pynchon
-- The Real World of Technology, Ursula Franklin
-- Thinking in Systems: A Primer, Donella Meadows
 - Networking for Systems Administrators, Michael Lucas

-## Read

 ### 2017

+- Thinking in Systems: A Primer, Donella Meadows
+- Lincoln in the Bardo, George Saunders
+- The Pine Barrens, John McPhee
+- Allegheny Front, Matthew Neill Null
 - Jupiter's Travels, Ted Simon
 - Stories of Your Life and Others, Ted Chiang